 - Latest Vendors:- Microsoft, VMWare, Ivanti, Manage Engine, Matrix 42, and IBM

 Microsoft’s UEM product is called Microsoft Intune.
 MS Intune combines many different products within the Microsoft ecosystem.
-The following is the quick list of tools included in the Microsoft Endpoint Manager solution.
+The following is a quick list of tools the Microsoft Endpoint Manager solution includes.

 - Microsoft Intune – Cloud-based unified management.